mirror/dd-wrt/src/router/python/Doc/library/sys.rst

    yourself to control bytecode file generation.

+.. data:: pycache_prefix

+   If this is set (not ``None``), Python will write bytecode-cache ``.pyc`` files to (and read them from) a parallel directory tree rooted at this directory, rather than from ``__pycache__`` directories in the source code tree.
+Any ``__pycache__`` directories in the source code tree will be ignored and new `.pyc` files written within the pycache prefix.
+Thus if you use :mod:`compileall` as a pre-build step, you must ensure you run it with the same pycache prefix (if any) that you will use at runtime.

+   A relative path is interpreted relative to the current working directory.

+   This value is initially set based on the value of the :option:`-X` ``pycache_prefix=PATH`` command-line option or the :envvar:`PYTHONPYCACHEPREFIX` environment variable (command-line takes precedence).
+If neither are set, it is ``None``.

+   .. versionadded:: 3.8

 .. function:: excepthook(type, value, traceback)

    This function prints out a given traceback and exception to ``sys.stderr``.